 The Code provision A.2.1 of the CG Code stipulates that the roles of chairman and chief executive officer should not be performed by the same individual.
 To ensure a balance of power and authority, the roles of chairman and the chief executive officer are separate and are not performed by the same individual to reinforce their independence and accountability.
-Mr. Ji Qiang resigned as the chief executive officer of the Company (the "Chief Executive Officer") with effect from 1 November 2019 and on the same day, Ms. Wang Biao has been appointed as the Chief Executive Officer.
-The Chairman and the Chief Executive Officer are two separate positions currently held by Mr. He Luling and Ms. Wang Biao, respectively, with clear distinction in responsibilities.
+The Chairman and the chief executive officer of the Company (the "Chief Executive Officer") are two separate positions currently held by Mr. He Luling and Ms. Wang Biao, respectively, with clear distinction in responsibilities.
 The Chairman provides leadership for the Board and overall strategic formulation for the Company.
 The Chief Executive Officer has overall chief executive responsibility for the Company's business development and day-to-day management generally.
 The code provision A.2.1 of the Code has therefore been complied with.